It Would Be Cool If Jean Smart Wins Two Emmys This Weekend

 This brings me back to The Moth Joke, though, and why it’s my favorite Norm Macdonald clip and one of my favorite clips ever, anywhere, full-stop.
 Think about this for a minute.
 Think about all of it.
 Think about the joke itself, for sure, from beginning to end, the part where choosing Russian names for the characters somehow makes it funnier by a factor of three or four.
 Think about how he set it up as something his driver told him, just adding another layer of storytelling that seems pointless but ends up adding depth to it all in a way that almost grounds its nonsense in reality.
 Think about the way the whole thing built to a punchline that was somehow the most obvious and surprising thing possible.
 It’s basically perfect.

 But think about this, too: He booked a guest appearance on a popular late-night talk show, primo real estate that publicists all over Hollywood would run you over with their cars to get for their clients, and he did… this.
 He told a long and meandering story about a moth at a doctor, one that kept going about three different times after it looked like it was going to stop, and used all that built-up tension and anticipation to pay it off with “the light was on.”
+Conan elaborated on it all on his podcast this week, and it’s really worth a listen.

+“This has to be understood: he’s doing this on the fly.
+His way to slow it down, that he came up with on the fly, is that he invents a Chekhov play with Russian names and there’s an ineffable sadness in life weighing on the character’s soul.
+I’ve never met anybody who would take that chance and make that chance, and I’ll ever meet anybody like him again.”

 That’s the other thing.
 That’s the thing that made Conan so happy.
 The thing where Norm both understood and did not care one lick about the rules of the game.
 Look at the twinkle in his eye right before he delivered the punchline.
 That moment right there was the juice for him, the moment he knew he had everyone leaning one way and was about to hit them with the okie-doke.
 He was a rascal and he was proud of it.